Last updated at 8:03, 22 Aug 2014 Uploaded at 9:44, 23 Nov 2013

-Gold, keys, arrows and lockpicks now have weight.
+Gold, keys, arrows and lockpicks now have weight, and by request I added a MCM option to turn off weight on pickaxes.
 You're now allowed to craft lockpicks, torches, lanterns and diverse other things with the right items.
 Crafting lockpicks needs you to have an increased lockpick skill, or you can't forge them.
 You can also craft Bonemeal from skulls and goat horns and make charcoal from firewood for torches.
 Mining ores will randomly grant you salt or more jewels.
 Every town or village that didn't had a forge, smelter, tanning rack, grindstone, workbench, enchanter, cooking pot or alchemy station now has one, and finally every single item in Skyrim has ownership attached so you can not simply take it without stealing, except you befriended the owner.

 Followers get out of the way more responsive: Does what the title says.
 Works good in conjunction with ultimate follower overhaul.
 This feature is configurable.